Melia Beccard (Spring 2021)

 Ryan Featherston (Academic Year 2018-2019, 2019-2020)

-Ryan is currently an undergraduate senior studying economics and business Chinese language and culture.
-In addition to his two majors, Ryan is also a member of the Barrett, Honors College community, where he works as a Community Assistant in the dorms.
-Ryan also furthers his study of Chinese through his participation in the Chinese Flagship Program on campus and is currently completing his Capstone year abroad in the fall of 2019.
+Ryan feather was an undergraduate senior studying economics and business Chinese language and culture.
+In addition to his two majors, Ryan was also a member of the Barrett, Honors College community, where he worked as a Community Assistant in the dorms.
+Ryan also furthered his study of Chinese through his participation in the Chinese Flagship Program on campus and has completed his Capstone year abroad in the fall of 2019.

 Athena Le (Academic Year 2018-2019)

-My name is Athena Le, and I am a current sophomore majoring in finance in the W. P. Carey School of Business.
-I am also a student in Barrett, the Honors College, and the Chinese Language Flagship Program here at ASU.
-I chose to major in finance because of my mother’s inspirational story.
+Athena Le was sophomore majoring in finance in the W. P. Carey School of Business.
+She was a student in Barrett, the Honors College, and the Chinese Language Flagship Program here at ASU.
+Athena majors in finance because of her mother’s inspirational story.
 She came to the United States in 1975 as a Vietnamese refugee.
-From empty hands, my mom taught herself money management and created a comfortable and stable life for my family's lives today.
-Not all refugees are as fortunate or have similar resources as my mother.
-Through studying how global markets operate and developing my financial literacy, I will be able to provide less fortunate families with the knowledge they need to properly budget and invest their assets.
-After graduation, I hope to work in the banking industry.
-My goal is to become a financial analyst for the World Bank.
+From empty hands, her mother taught herself money management and created a comfortable and stable life for her family's lives today.
+Not all refugees are as fortunate or have similar resources as her mother.
+Through studying how global markets operate and developing my financial literacy, she wishes be able to provide less fortunate families with the knowledge they need to properly budget and invest their assets.
+After graduation, she hopes to work in the banking industry.
+Her goal is to become a financial analyst for the World Bank.

 Parker Lebaron (Academic Year 2020-2021)